gdennie/toml/toml.md

 ## Inline Table

-Inline tables provide a more compact syntax for expressing tables.
-They are especially useful for grouped nested data that can otherwise quickly become verbose.
+Inline tables are similar to JSON objects in using curly braces to provide a more compact syntax for expressing tables.
+They are especially useful for grouping nested data that would otherwise quickly become verbose.

 Inline tables are fully defined within curly braces: `{` and `}`.
 Within the